Doom-Utils/iwad-patches/plutonia.wad/README.txt

 also appeared on the Macintosh Final Doom release and the GOG.com release.

+*-to-pwad.vcdiff is special.
+They will create a PWAD version of The Plutonia Experiment, containing only the levels and demo lumps.
+It may be used in conjunction with Freedoom to see what the levels turn out like with different resources.
+For demo compatibility. you can come in from either 1.9 or anthology and it creates a PWAD with those specific versions of the levels.

 If unsure about which version you have, refer to these sha1 hashes:
 90361e2a538d2388506657252ae41aceeb1ba360  plutonia_1.9.wad
 f131cbe1946d7fddb3caec4aa258c83399c21e60  plutonia_anthology.wad